raphaelthegreat/parappa2/docs/decompilation.md

 ## Setup

-If you ran `setup.py`, you should have a dump of the debug symbols inside of the `symdump` folder.
+If you ran `setup.py`, you should have a dump of the debug symbols inside of the `dump/sym` folder.
 It includes everything you need regarding debug information (prototypes, local variables, globals, etc).

 Look for any function that catches your eye, and search for it on the dumped debug symbols (`p3_functions.cpp`).